ShowcaseMode/FeAsper-Theme/README.md

 <h4> I have included the uncompressed version and the compressed version </h4>

-Thank you for getting this far and checking out my pack!
-I appreciate it 🧡🧡🧡🧡
+🧡💛🧡💛🧡💛 <b>Thank you</b> for getting this far and checking out my pack!
+I appreciate it 🧡💛🧡💛🧡💛